jardinast/computer_price_assistant/REACT_FRONTEND_README.md

 1. **Configure env variables**
    - Copy `.env.production.example` to `.env.production` and set `VITE_API_TARGET` to your deployed backend URL (include `/api`, e.g. `https://my-backend.up.railway.app/api`).
    - Railway will read this variable during the build, so also add `VITE_API_TARGET` to the frontend service's variables in the Railway dashboard.
+   - On the backend service, set `FRONTEND_URL=https://<your-frontend>.up.railway.app` so CORS allows the deployed SPA.

 2. **Build the frontend**
    ```bash